Pokerole-Software-Development/Pokerole-Obsidian-SRD/SRD/SRD-Pokedex/SRD-Weezing.md

 ---
 Ability1: Levitate
 Ability2: Neutralizing Gas
+Baby: 'No'
+BookImageName: HOME110.png
+BookShinyImageName: HOME110_s.png
 BoxSprite: SRD-BoxSprite-weezing.png
+DexCategory: Poison Gas Pokemon
+DexDescription: They are considered a pest in urban areas.
+They wait until night to roam and eat from the trash cans in the neighborhood.
+If it finds a filthy and unkempt house it will make its nest in there.
 EventAbilities: ''
 GenderType: ''
 HasForm: 'No'
+Height:
+  Deimeters: 12
+  Feet: 3.9
+  Meters: 1.2
 HiddenAbility: Stench
 HomeSprite: SRD-HomeSprite-weezing.png
 Learnset: '[[SRD-Weezing-Learnset]]'
 Legendary: 'No'
 Name: Weezing
 Number: 110
+PrimaryEggGroup: Amorphous
+SecondaryEggGroup: ''
 Sprite: weezing.png
 Type1: Poison
 Type2: ''
+Weight:
+  Hectograms: 95
+  Kilograms: 9.5
+  Pounds: 20.9
 ---

 #PokeroleSRD/Pokedex